-Early Years Steiner Education
+Early Years WALDORF Education

-In Steiner Waldorf early years settings, the emphasis is away from academic content and testing and towards learning through play.
+In Waldorf early years settings, the emphasis is away from academic content and testing and towards learning through play.
 Based on the work of Dr Rudolf Steiner (1861-1925), we are part of a worldwide movement of schools seeking to provide an unhurried, joyful and creative learning environment that supports the child to grow and develop during the early years.

 We believe that play is the serious work of childhood.
 Through playing, the child is enabled to develop the skills and confidence necessary for successful lifelong learning.
 We recognise that children learn most successfully through imitation and activity and so provide them with lots of opportunities to develop their intrinsic skills, capabilities and self-confidence.